mattyoung101/omicron/omicontrol/README.md

 as tune and view camera output.

 The app is written in Kotlin using JavaFX (via TornadoFX) for the UI.
 It receives data from Omicam in the format of Protocol Buffers over a TCP socket.
+The code quality in this project is kind of bad, because I'm not experienced with UI development, and spend most of my time working on Omicam.
+My apologies in advance!

 Omicontrol is built and maintained by Matt Young.

-**Note:** The code quality in this project is kind of bad, because I'm not experienced with UI development, and spend most of my time working on Omicam.
-My apologies in advance!

 ## Features list
 - Relatively easy to use UI, views should be mostly self-explanatory